June 5, 2022

 A Shoulder Issue Masked as Elbow Pain

-The next question becomes…how and why did you lose shoulder mobility in the first place?
-Please refer to our article on the missing piece in resolving shoulder pain to find out more!
+The next question then becomes how and why shoulder mobility was lost in the first place.
+To learn more, refer to our article on the missing piece in resolving shoulder pain.